 If they don’t want to focus on the lower body, but only on the details of the upper-body garment, then there’s no point in taking too many full-body shots.

 If they want the feel to be comfy and romantic, then there’s no point in setting the studio photography in a mood that’s more adventurous or athletic shoot.

 Use the lighting and props that support their idea.
-Though, you don’t need to be completely restricted by your client’s perspective.
-Being a professional, you may suggest the ideas that you think may work better.
+Though, you don’t need to be entirely restricted by your client’s perspective.
+Being a professional, you may suggest ideas that work better.

-Mixing both your perspectives can only make these studio photography tips reap amazing results and bring coordination.
+Mixing both your perspectives can only make these studio photography tips reap excellent results and bring coordination.

 13. Communicate with your model

-Most photographers get so busy with their cameras that they forget about the model completely.
-They emphasize too much on the angles and camera settings that they forget to take help or direct their models.
+Most photographers get so busy with their cameras that they forget about the model entirely.
+They emphasize the angles and camera settings so much that they forget to take help or direct their models.

-Communication is another intangible element for a successful studio portrait photography shoot.
-Talk to her to suggest positions, change expressions.
-Tell them what kind of feel, and expressions you’re looking for, then only they can understand your views.
+Communication is another intangible element of a successful studio portrait photography shoot.
+Talk to her to suggest positions and change expressions.
+Tell them what kind of feel and expressions you’re looking for; only then can they understand your views.

-Once your model is comfortable shooting with you, she’d be able to be more expressive and interactive in your images.
+Once your model is comfortable shooting with you, she could be more expressive and interactive in your images.